Annie-XIE/summary-os/mirantis+xenserver+neutron.md

         10.71.16.0      *               255.255.254.0   U     0      0        0 qg-1270ddd4-bb
         192.168.30.0    *               255.255.255.0   U     0      0        0 qr-4742c3a4-a5

+`qr` locates in linux network namespace, it's used for routing within tenant private network.
+VM1's packeges were with fixed IP 192.168.30.4 at the moment, from the above route table, we can see it's `qr-4742c3a4-a5`.

 Step-6.
-VM1' packages be SNAT and then went out via gateway `qg` within namespace
+VM1' packages were SNAT and went out via gateway `qg` within namespace

        -A neutron-l3-agent-PREROUTING -d 10.71.17.81/32 -j DNAT --to-destination 192.168.30.4
        -A neutron-l3-agent-float-snat -s 192.168.30.4/32 -j SNAT --to-source 10.71.17.81